-- Check and adjust if necessary the system design pressure (see 5.10). - Carry out an analysis of the flue gases (see 7.5), and visually check the condition of the entire flue assembly. - Compare the results with the appliance design specification.
-Any deterioration in performance must be identified and rectified without delay. - Check that the main heat exchanger are clean and free from any debris or obstruction. - Check and clean if necessary the condense trap to ensure correct operation.
+- check the condition of the entire flue assembly. - Compare the results with the appliance design specification.
+Any deterioration in performance must be identified and rectified without delay. - Check that the main heat exchanger is clean and free from any debris or obstruction. - Check and clean if necessary the condense trap to ensure correct operation.